Exclusive - Briton killed after threat to expose Chinese leader's wife - sources

 The sources said there had been no sign of any dispute between Gu and Heywood until October and November when the argument over funds began.
 The lack of a paper trail made it difficult for police to determine how much money was involved, they added.

 Police suspect Heywood took a poisoned drink, according to one of the sources, and died on November 15.
-Both sources said Gu was not present at the scene.

-The sources said Heywood had stayed at the Nanshan Lijing Holiday Hotel, a secluded complex of rooms and villas in green hills overlooking Chongqing that Gu Kailai had visited in the past.
-Staff there said they had no knowledge of the death of a British man at the hotel in November.
+Both sources said Gu was not present at the scene, but had in the past visited the Nanshan Lijing Holiday Hotel, a secluded complex of rooms and villas in the hills overlooking Chongqing.

 (Additional reporting by William Maclean in LONDON and Benjamin Kang Lim in BEIJING; Editing by Brian Rhoads, Mark Bendeich and Dean Yates)